Estate Agent Fees Leeds 2026: Average 1.3% + VAT

 Leeds is a large and varied property market, with different neighbourhoods attracting different types of buyers.
 The best agent for a city centre flat in LS1 may not be the best choice for a detached family home in Alwoodley or Wetherby.
 Here is what to consider when choosing:

 For sellers looking to speed up the process once a buyer is found, preparing your legal paperwork early makes a real difference.
-Getting your property information forms and title documents ready before listing can shave weeks off the conveyancing timeline.
-Our guide on estate agent fees explained provides more context on how agent fees fit into the broader cost of selling.
+Getting your property information forms and title documents ready before listing can shave weeks off the conveyancing timeline — which matters when your estate agent fee is only payable on completion.

 Sources and further reading